NITI Aayog

-The NITI Aayog (lit.
-'Policy Commission'; abbreviation for National Institution for Transforming India) serves as the apex public policy think tank of the Government of the Republic of India, and the nodal agency tasked with catalyzing economic development, and fostering cooperative federalism and moving away from bargaining federalism through the involvement of State Governments of India in the economic policy-making process using a bottom-up approach.
+The NITI Aayog (National Institution for Transforming India Aayog) serves as the apex public policy think tank of the Government of the Republic of India, and the nodal agency tasked with catalyzing economic development, and fostering cooperative federalism and moving away from bargaining federalism through the involvement of State Governments of India in the economic policy-making process using a bottom-up approach.

 It was established in 2015, by the NDA government, to replace the Planning Commission which followed a top-down model.
-The NITI Aayog council comprises all the state Chief Ministers, along with the Chief Ministers of Delhi and Puducherry, Lieutenant Governors of all Union Territories, and a vice-chairman nominated by the Prime Minister.
+The NITI Aayog council comprises all the state Chief Ministers, along with the Chief Ministers of Delhi, Puducherry and Jammu and Kashmir, Lieutenant Governors of all Union Territories, and a vice-chairman nominated by the Prime Minister.
 In addition, temporary members are selected from leading universities and research institutions.
 These members include a chief executive officer, four ex-officio members, and three part-time members.

 History

-On 29-May-2014, the Independent Evaluation Office submitted an assessment report to Prime Minister Narendra Modi with the recommendation to replace the Planning Commission with a "control commission."
+On 29-May-2014, the Independent Evaluation Office submitted an assessment report to Prime Minister Mr.Narendra Modi with the recommendation to replace the Planning Commission with a "control commission."
 On 13-August-2014, the Union Cabinet scrapped the Planning Commission, to be replaced with a diluted version of the National Advisory Council (NAC) of India which was established by the United Progressive Alliance (UPA) government.
 On 01-January-2015, a Cabinet resolution was passed to replace the Planning Commission with the newly formed NITI Aayog (National Institution for Transforming India).
 The Union Government of India announced the formation of NITI Aayog on 01-January-2015.
 The first meeting of NITI Aayog was chaired by Narendra Modi on 08-February-2015.

 Finance Minister during that time made the following observation on the necessity of creating NITI Aayog, "The 65-year-old Planning Commission had become a redundant organization.
 It was relevant in a command economy structure, but not any longer.
 India is a diversified country and its states are in various phases of economic development along with their own strengths and weaknesses.
 In this context, a ‘one size fits all’ approach to economic planning is obsolete.
 It cannot make India competitive in today's global economy."